-Performing the audit refers to the means of collecting evidence.
+Performing the audit refers to the process of collecting evidence.
 Finally, the reporting phase deals with making conclusions, reporting any necessary adjustments to management, and issuing the independent auditor’s report.

-Audit planning is important because auditors should plan and perform the audit to reduce audit risk to an acceptably low level that is consistent with the objective of the process.
-The auditor should plan the nature, timing, and extent of direction and supervision of the engagement team members and review of the work.
+Audit planning is important because auditors should plan the audit so as to reduce audit risk to an acceptably low level that is consistent with the objective of the process.
+The auditor should plan the nature, timing, the extent of direction and supervision of the engagement team members, and review of the work.
 The four main reasons for audit planning include:

 - To identify areas of risk of material misstatements

 - To design audit procedures to address those risks and to obtain sufficient appropriate evidence